 - Compare and contrast the nucleic acids DNA and RNA

 - Analyze genetics and the principles of heredity

 - Classify organisms to demonstrate a fundamental understanding of taxonomy

-  - Analyze how the circulatory, respiratory, digestive, excretory, musculoskeletal, nervous and immune systems work
+- Analyze how the circulatory, respiratory, digestive, excretory, musculoskeletal, nervous and endocrine systems work

 - Illustrate the theory and principles of evolution